BMW 4 Series vs Mercedes-Benz CLA-Class

 Feature Showdown

-The BMW 4 Series features a 10.3-inch touchscreen, while the Mercedes-Benz CLA-Class gets a 10.3-inch display.
+The BMW 4 Series features a 14.9-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz CLA-Class gets a 10.3-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz CLA-Class counters with ambient lighting that the BMW 4 Series does not offer.
 Which feature set matters more depends on your daily routine and priorities.